 The depth of the tire tread can vary with the knobby tread being the most aggressive and best used in mud and for off-roading.
 These off-road terrain tires have a thicker tire tread that will help add traction for driving on unpaved country roads or in the woods.

-A combination tread called the all terrain tire works well for those who want to use their golf cart on paved roads as well as some off roading.
+A combination tread called the all terrain tire works well for those who want to use their golf cart on paved roads as well as so

 "Do you need 10 inch golf cart wheels?" my wife asked when we were customizing our refurbished golf cart.
 "Of course we do" was my reply "and they need to be chrome too."